codecooker0105/go-echo/README.md

 The fastest way to build a restful api with [Echo](https://github.com/labstack/echo/) with a structured project that using **PostgreSQL** db and **JWT** base authentication middleware.

 This project ships following features as default
-* orm integration
+* ORM Integration
-* easy database migration
+* Easy Database Migration
-* authentication using jwt
+* Authentication Using Jwt
-* easy dotenv management
+* Easy dotenv Management
-* easy to mock all interfaces
+* Easy to Mock all Interfaces
-* cors configuration
+* CORS Configuration

  Inspired from [Gin boilerplate](https://github.com/Massad/gin-boilerplate).